whiteted-strats/TT_savestates/README.md

 Allows you to write simple scripts such as frig_agent_2.3_tt.lua, which specify various checkpoints throughout the level based (currently) on either player position, doors, or guards.
 It is the TAS equivalent of my SplitsROM.

+Parameters for checkpoints are really easy to find using the setup editor (https://github.com/carnivoroussociety/GoldEditor).
+See the example.

 ### Features

 When you reach a checkpoint, the computed split is compared to your best so far.
 If it is an improvement then the state is saved to a folder alongside your current movie.